 Royal Marines Section

-The Royal Marine Section is led by former Royal Marine Capt Steve King with support from Capt Will MacKenzie-Green and the RM training team.
+The Royal Marine Section is led by former Royal Marine, Major Steve King RMR with support from Capt Will MacKenzie-Green RMR and the RM training team.
 The section has enjoyed great success in the national annual inter-schools Sir Steuart Pringle Trophy, winning six times and coming second twice in the last eight years.
 This is a prestigious team event involving various stances such as section attacks, drill, first aid scenarios and leadership tasks at the RM base at Lympstone.